department-of-veterans-affairs/va.gov-team/products/health-care/questionnaire/engineering/MAP/Clipboard_vagov_sdd.md

 ![](diagrams/QuestionnaireResponsesByUserID.png)

 **Get Appointment Pre-Visit Agenda Questionnaire**
 The Clipboard Application will call the mobile-appointment-service endpoint to retrieve upcoming appointments associated with the Veteran.
-Based on the Synthetic ID of the returned appointements and the ICN, existing Questionnaire Response (QR) Resources will be queried.
+Based on the Synthetic ID of the returned appointements, existing Questionnaire Response (QR) Resources will be queried.
 If there is no QR Resource already associated with this Appointment ID, the approptiate Questionnaire Resource will be retrieved

 ![](diagrams/QAndQRFromApptID.png)